intel/pmem-csi/README.md

 ### Architecture and Operation

-The PMEM-CSI driver uses LVM for Logical Volumes Management to avoid the risk of fragmentation that would become an issue if NVDIMM Namespaces were served directly.
+The PMEM-CSI driver uses LVM for Logical Volumes Management to avoid the risk of fragmentation that would become an issue if Namespaces were served directly.
 The logical volumes of LVM are served to satisfy API requests.
 This also ensures the region-affinity of served volumes, because physical volumes on each region belong to a region-specific LVM volume group.

 Currently the driver consists of three separate binaries that form two initialization stages and a third API-serving stage.

-During startup, the driver scans non-volatile memory for regions and namespaces, and tries to create more namespaces using all or part (selectable via option) of remaining available NVDIMM space.
+During startup, the driver scans persistent memory for regions and namespaces, and tries to create more namespaces using all or part (selectable via option) of the remaining available space.
 The namespace size can be specified as a driver parameter and defaults to 32 GB.
 This first stage is performed by a separate entity _pmem-ns-init_.

-The second stage of initialization arranges physical volumes provided by namespaces, into LVM volume groups.
+The second stage of initialization arranges physical volumes provided by namespaces into LVM volume groups.
 This is performed by a separate binary _pmem-vgm_.

 After two initialization stages, the third binary _pmem-csi-driver_ starts serving CSI API requests.

 ### Namespace modes

 The PMEM-CSI driver can pre-create Namespaces in two modes, forming corresponding LVM Volume groups, to serve volumes based on `fsdax` or `sector` (alias `safe`) mode Namespaces.
 The amount of space to be used is determined using two options `-useforfsdax` and `-useforsector` given to _pmem-ns-init_.
 These options specify an integer presenting limit as percentage, which is applied separately in each Region.
 The default values are `useforfsdax=100` and `useforsector=0`.
-A CSI request for volume can specify the Namespace mode using plugin-specific argument `nsmode` having value either "fsdax" or "sector", the default being "fsdax".
-A volume provisioned in `fsdax` mode will get `dax` option added to mount options.
+A CSI request for volume can specify the Namespace mode using the plugin-specific argument `nsmode` which has a value of either "fsdax" (default) or "sector".
+A volume provisioned in `fsdax` mode will have the `dax` option added to mount options.

-*NOTE* Currently, the kernel (tested with current latest 4.19.3) overrides ext4-type filesystem `dax` mount option like this:
+**Note:** Currently, the kernel (tested with current latest 4.19.3) overrides the ext4-type filesystem `dax` mount option like this:
 ```
 [  232.584035] EXT4-fs (dm-0): DAX enabled.
 Warning: EXPERIMENTAL, use at your own risk
 [  232.584038] EXT4-fs (dm-0): DAX unsupported by block device.
 Turning off DAX.
 [  232.585125] EXT4-fs (dm-0): mounted filesystem with ordered data mode.
 Opts: dax
 ```

 This happens when Volume is provisioned on top of LVM.
-The override does not happen if a NVDIMM phys.volume is directly formatted and mounted.
+The override does not happen if a persistent memory phys.volume is directly formatted and mounted.

-The similar override does not happen when volume is formatted as XFS file system.
+The similar override does not happen when volume is formatted as an XFS file system.

 ### Using limited amount of total space

 The PMEM-CSI driver can leave space on devices for others, and recognize "own" namespaces.
-Leaving space for others can be achieved by specifying lower-than-100 values to `-useforfsdax` and/or `-useforsector` options, The distinction "own" vs. "foreign" is implemented by setting _Name_ field in Namespace to static string "csi-pmem" during Namespace creation.
-Only those Physical Volumes which are based on Namespaces having name "csi-pmem" are considered when adding Physical Volumes to Volume Groups.
+Leaving space for others can be achieved by specifying lower-than-100 values to `-useforfsdax` and/or `-useforsector` options.
+The distinction "own" vs. "foreign" is implemented by setting the _Name_ field in Namespace to a static string "csi-pmem" during Namespace creation.
+When adding Physical Volumes to Volume Groups, only Physical Volumes that are based on Namespaces with the name "csi-pmem" are considered.

 ### Driver modes

 The PMEM-CSI driver supports running in different modes, which can be controlled by passing one of the below options to the driver's '_-mode_' command line option.
-In each mode it starts a different set of open source Remote Procedure Call (gRPC) [servers](#driver-components) on given driver endpoint(s).
+In each mode, it starts a different set of open source Remote Procedure Call (gRPC) [servers](#driver-components) on given driver endpoint(s).

-* **_Controller_**  mode is intended to be used in a multi-node cluster and should run as single instance in cluster level.
+* **_Controller_**  mode is intended to be used in a multi-node cluster and should run as a single instance in cluster level.
 When the driver is running in _Controller_ mode, it forwards the pmem volume create/delete requests to the registered node controller servers running on the worker node.
 In this mode, the driver starts the following gRPC servers:

     * [IdentityServer](#identity-server)
     * [NodeRegistryServer](#node-registry-server)
     * [MasterControllerServer](#master-controller-server)

-* **_Node_** mode is intended to be used in a multi-node cluster by worker nodes that have NVDIMMs devices installed.
-When the driver starts in this mode, it registers with the _Controller_ driver running on given _-registryEndpoint_.
+* **_Node_** mode is intended to be used in a multi-node cluster by worker nodes that have persistent memory devices installed.
+When the driver starts in this mode, it registers with the _Controller_ driver running on a given _-registryEndpoint_.
 In this mode, the driver starts the following servers:

     * [IdentityServer](#identity-server)
     * [NodeControllerServer](#node-controller-server)